Gamify-IT/docs/dev-manuals/test-plans/lecturer-interface/u-lecturer-interface-24-navigate-course.md

 ## Typical procedure

 1. Click <kbd>right</kbd>
-2. The focus is on the first input option
+2. The initial input option is focused
 3. Click <kbd>down</kbd>
-4. The focus is on the input option below
+4. The input option below is focused
 5. Click <kbd>up</kbd>
-6. The focus is on the input option above
+6. The input option above is focused

 ## Alternative procedures

-4.1 no input option below \
-4.1.1 the first input option is selected \
+4.1 no input option below - the first input option is focused \
-6.1. no input option above \
-6.1.1 the last input option is selected
+6.1. no input option above - the last input option is focused

 ## Criticality